indraai/language-feecting/manual/README.md

   - end clause
 ```

-> This is for an AI @tyler who while in #TEAM hash will issue some type of #PROTECTION which could be defined in one of the external references that the AI finds in another scope.
+> This is for an AI @Deva who while in #TEAM hash will issue some type of #PROTECTION which could be defined in one of the external references that the AI finds in another scope.

 ### IF, THEN, ELSE, FINALLY
 ```
-if: @tyler in #TEAM send an #OFFERING
+if: @deva in #TEAM send an #OFFERING
   then: develop Algorithms
-  else: send @tyler message to join #TEAM
+  else: send @deva message to join #TEAM
   finally: collect Data
 ```